benitolopez/aleph/README.md

 npm install postcss-cli wp-pot-cli -g
 ```

-To make your life easier, `Aleph` uses a `.npmrc` (not included in this repo) to pass the project configuration values.
+To make your life easier, `Aleph` uses a `.npmrc` file (not included in this repo) to pass the project configuration values.
 So, create a `.npmrc` file in the root of your theme folder and adjust the following settings:

 ```bash
 ALEPH_SLUG='your-theme-name'